JCPandaz/Pokedex/README.md

 # FortniteStats
-WOP project, displaying fortnite player stats
+WOP project, trying to create the "Pokedex" a database containing the information of Pokemon.